apes0/zelo/readme.md

 # Installation

-> [!NOTE]
-> You will experience a small slow down when you run the window manager for the first time or after an update.

 ## Debian or Ubuntu

 There is currently an install script, located in ``scripts/setup.sh``, but it works only on Debian